jeremysanders/mbproj2d/README.md

 Usage notes:

  - If using a PSF model, I suggest fitting a larger region of the sky than necessary, but masking out the edges.
 Do not zero the exposure map in these regions.
 The PSF modelling uses a FFT convolution, so the model will wrap around at the edges.
+Please note that the `pad=N` option in `Image()` or `imageLoad` will automatically zero-pad images with `N` masked-out pixels.

  - Input images must have even numbers of pixels on each axis if optimal_size not set